awsdocs/amazon-ses-developer-guide/doc-source/control-user-access.md

   + One with `Action` set to an explicit list of the permitted non\-email\-sending APIs and `Resource` set to \*
   + One with `Action` set to one of the email\-sending APIs \(`ses:SendEmail` and/or `ses:SendRawEmail`\), and `Resource` set to the ARN\(s\) of the identities you are permitting the user to use\.

-For a list of available Amazon SES actions, see the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/) and [ Amazon Simple Email Service API v2 Reference](https://docs.aws.amazon.com/ses/latest/APIReference-V2/)\.
+For a list of available Amazon SES actions, see the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/)\.
 If the IAM user will be using the SMTP interface, you must allow access to `ses:SendRawEmail` at a minimum\.

 ### Restricting Email Addresses<a name="iam-and-ses-restrict-addresses"></a>